argutai/Conjugator/README.md

 | Future Subjunctive | hablare | estuviere hablando | hubiere hablado | hubiere estado hablando |
 | Affirmative Imperative | (not for 1st person) | - | - | - |
 | Negative Imperative | (not for 1st person) | - | - | - |

-## Application logic

-Receive request JSON

-- tense defaults present
-- mood defaults indicative
-- aspect defaults simple
-- form must be defined

-- If combination not possible, send ‘combination invalid’
-- If code not complete for one option, send ‘tense not supported’

-Check if simple or non-simple aspect:

-for non-simple:

-- the pronoun is always at the beginning, except for in the near future and the affirmative imperative
-- if irregular, return
-- conjugate auxiliary verbs and add gerund or participle
-- find auxiliary verb(s)
-- return pronoun + auxiliary verb(s) + gerund or participle

-for the simple:

-- check if reflexive, store pronoun
-- check if irregular, return
-- check if stem changing, store stem in var
-- find get regular ending, store in var
-- return pronoun + stem + ending